 I work with individuals ages 12 and up, providing both individual and group therapy.
 I especially enjoy working with adolescents and young adults, or those who are experiencing life transitions.
 My approach to therapy is eclectic, always putting the needs and concerns of the individual first.
 I am trained to utilize a variety of therapeutic modalities within the context of person-centered therapy sessions where the goal is always to allow the individual client to feel heard and valued.
 Some of the modalities which I practice are: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI), and Psychoeducational interventions.
-I am also in the process of pursuing training in EMDR (Eye Movement Desensitization and Reprocessing) Therapy to better assist individuals in addressing trauma.
-I believe each person comes to therapy with a unique set of experiences and strengths, and the goal of our journey is to explore how to best utilize those strengths to achieve your goals.?
+I am Level I trained in EMDR (Eye Movement Desensitization and Reprocessing) Therapy, which allows me to assist individuals in addressing trauma and other troubling thought patterns.
+I believe each person comes to therapy with a unique set of experiences and strengths, and the goal of our journey is to explore how to best utilize those strengths to achieve your goals.

 I have experience in working with a variety of areas of concern, which you can view listed below, and would be honored to assist you along your journey of therapy.

 Trauma and Stressor-Related Disorders